Maximilian55/obsidian-to-notion/README.md

 Use the "run_note_export.ps1" script to trouble shoot

+Each run also appends to `export.log` (repo root) with timestamps, missing relation notes, and Notion page URLs so you can audit what happened later.

 ### To Do
 - error message when notion api does not have access to dbs
 - way to parse md file and keep formatting (the ## header stuff)